 This document is intended to be a resource for facility owners, operators and government policymakers.
 The purpose of this document is to provide information about cost-effective measures for detecting and mitigating methane emissions along the full oil and gas value chain at the company- and national-level.
 Guidance for developing and implementing practices for monitoring, reporting and verifying (MRV) methane emissions is also provided.

-James Diamond, Co-chair
+James Diamond, Chair

 Environment and Climate Change Canada (ECCC)